 Ivan Moody is also extremely active as a conductor.
 He has directed a considerable number of choirs and vocal groups, notably Voces Angelicae and the Kastalsky Chamber Choir in Britain (both of which he founded) and Capilla Peña Florida in Spain.
 In 1992 he was invited by Radio Nacional de España to direct the inaugural concert in celebration of Columbus Day, broadcast live to more than 30 countries.
 He is a founder member of Ensemble Alpha, specializing in eastern and western mediaeval music, and which has given hugely successful concerts in various European countries and the USA, and of the Pravoslava chamber choir (the only choir devoted exclusively to Orthodox sacred repertoire in the Iberian Peninsula).
 He is in frequent demand as a guest conductor, and has given courses with a number of groups, such as Capilla Peña Florida (Spain), Vértice and the choir of the Semanas Internacionais de Música (Portugal) and the Early Music Ensemble of the UFF (Brazil).
 In October 2002 Ivan Moody conducted the American ensemble Cappella Romana in a hugely successful West Coast concert tour of his oratorio Passion and Resurrection on the West Coast of the United States, and in 2003 directed the Winterthur Vocal Ensemble in Switzerland and the Orthodox Choir of the University of Joensuu, Finland, in a concerts featuring his own music.

 Formerly a member of the choir of the Russian Orthodox Cathedral in London, under the direction of Fr Michael Fortounatto, Ivan Moody served as cantor in both Greek and Bulgarian parishes in Lisbon until his ordination to the diaconate and then the priesthood in 2007.
-He was elevated to the rank of Economos in 2008 and Protopresbyter in 2012, and is vicar for the parishes of the Ecumenical Patriarchate in the Lisbon area.
+He was elevated to the rank of Economos in 2008 and Protopresbyter in 2012, and is currently rector of the Serbian Orthodox Parish of the Transfiguration in Estoril.